yassato/caige_barley/manuscript/manuscript.md

 Pest damage exhibits considerable spatial heterogeneity among individual plants in field environments.
 While such spatial heterogeneity was often treated as an environmental nuisance in quantitative genetics, underlying biotic factors and loci gain remain unexplored.
 To quantify disease spatial variation and associate it with neighbor genotypes, we applied applied two methods, Spatial Analysis of Field Trials with Splines (SpATS) and Neighbor Genome-Wide Association Study (Neighbor GWAS), to barley cultivars.
-Having compiled the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) data, we first applied SpATS to three disease phenotypes such as the net form net blotch, spot form net blotch and scald damage scores.
+Having compiled the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) data, we first applied SpATS to damages by three diseases such as the net form net blotch, spot form net blotch, and scald.
 This SpATS analysis showed that XX-YY% of total phenotypic variation in net blotch and scald symptoms was attributable to spatial processes along the rows and ranges of barley fields, thereby leading us to consider these spatial positions into further variance component analysis and GWAS.
 We then applied the Neighbor GWAS model to further variance component analysis and found that 10-30% variation of the three disease phenotypes was significantly explained by neighbor genotypic identity.
 The Neighbor GWAS method further detected a relatively rare but significant variant that was located on the barley 7H chromosome and associated with neighbor genotypic influence on the net form net blotch.
-This variant was estimated to have negative effects of the allelic similarity on disease damage, indicating that allelic mixtures at this locus could be avoided to prevent the spread of net form net blotch.
+This variant was estimated to have negative effects of the allelic similarity on disease damage, indicating that allelic mixtures at this locus could be avoided to prevent the spread of net form net blotch [**-> describe the result and its inference based on the sign of beta2 of the significant SNP**].
 These findings suggest that neighbor genotype identity may be understudied but potentially important sources of spatial heterogeneity in pest damage to field crops.

 # Introduction

-Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
+**general intro:** Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
 Pest damage, such as pathogen infection [@rieux_long-distance_2014] and insect herbivory [@the_herbivory_variability_network__plant_2023], is especially heterogeneous among individual plants in space.
 While spatial heterogeneity has been considered a nuisance in plant breeding and quantitative genetics [@rodriguez-alvarez_correcting_2018], it could be explained by biotic interactions.
-For example, neighbor genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage.
-Plant-plant interactions in basic biology.
-Interplot interference in agricultural practice.
+For example, neighbor genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage. **Mention plant-plant interactions in basic biology.** **Mention Interplot interference in agricultural practice.**

-Disease infection represents a trait that exhibits considerable spatial variation in important field crops.
-For instance, barley is infected by many fungal diseases such as xxx, yyy, zzz.
-These fungal diseases develop in xxx days and spread out spores across a field (xx and yy).
-When resistant and susceptible cultivars are grown in a proximity, patterns of spore spreading and resultant infection could be spatially heterogeneous due to neighboring genotypes as well as stochastic dispersal.
-While spatial patterns are well studied [@rieux_long-distance_2014; @rodriguez-alvarez_correcting_2018], much less is known about the relevance of neighboring genotypes to spatial variation in crop disease infection.
+**barley disease and its spatial variation:** Disease infection represents a trait that exhibits considerable spatial variation in important field crops.
+For instance, barley is infected by many fungal diseases such as net blotch and scald.
+These fungal diseases develop in **xx-yy** days and spread out spores across a field (**citations**).
+When resistant and susceptible cultivars are grown in a proximity, patterns of spore spreading and resultant infection could create a spatially heterogeneity due to neighboring genotypes as well as stochastic dispersal.
+While spatial patterns have often been analyzed in field trials [@rieux_long-distance_2014; @rodriguez-alvarez_correcting_2018], much less is known about the relevance of neighboring genotypes to spatial variation in crop disease infection.

-To analyze the effects of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS"" [@sato_neighbor_2021].
-Neighbor GWAS employs xxx.
-However, there are other factors xxx.
+**Neighbor GWAS method:** To analyze the effects of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS" [@sato_neighbor_2021]. **Describe the points of Neighbor GWAS and what it can do**.

-In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
+**What was done in this study:** In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
 Specifically, we aimed to address the following questions: (i) Was the significant fraction of disease infection explained by any spatial process? (ii) To what extent was the spatial variation explained by neighboring genotypic identity? (iii) Were there any significant QTL responsible for the neighbor genotypic effects on disease infection?
 To address these questions, we applied two methods of quantitative genetics, SpATS and Neighbor GWAS, for publicly available data deposited by the CAIGE project in Australia.

 # Materials & Methods